 Where can I learn more?

-As any local will tell you, Chinese history and China as a nation has existed for over five thousand years.
+Chinese history and China as a nation has been said to exist for over five thousand years.
 It is impossible to ignore the subtle cultural and historical influence upon the current political situation.
 If you really wish to understand the situation, try learning more about Taiwan island's history, and its development through each colonial rule (Dutch, Spanish, etc.) until the present.
 Also learn more about the Qing Dynasty, Chinese Civil War between the Kuomintang party (國民黨, KMT) and Communist party (共產黨, CCP), the Japanese occupation of various Chinese territories, and post World War II Asia (as in Japan's surrender and what happened to their territories) to get a more full picture of Taiwan.
 Although Taiwan was only discovered in 1544 by the Portuguese who named it Ilha Formosa (福爾摩沙), the island has gone through incredible social, economic, and cultural changes as it was handed from one power to the next in only a few short hundred years, not to mention the rich Aboriginal culture of the native people of Taiwan, much of which still remains today.

 More articles on GuideToTaipei.com about Taiwan's history: